 Aside from the Imperial Palace, Thien Mu Pagoda is the other significant symbol of the city.
 Thien means “God” and Mu means “Old Lady.”
 It’s a very natural scenic landscape with many young monks roaming around doing daily duties or training since they are the caretakers for the temple.
 During the spring, the entire land is blooming with flowers and other beautiful types of fora.
-It’s not in the center of the city so you’ll have to drive around 5 km with your bike or motorbike from the center or use a taxi.
+It’s not in the center of the city so you’ll have to drive around 5 km with your bike or motorbike from the center or use a taxi/uber.

 What to eat?

-Above are all the Hue specialities that you should try to understand what Hue cuisine is like.
+Above are all the Hue specialties that you should try to understand what Hue cuisine is like.
 With such a rich history, you’ll also find rich flavors in Hue cuisine.
 I recommend you go to Hang Me, which is a local restaurant that will serve you a sampling platter (photo above) that includes all the classic Hue dishes, such as:

 - The small finger dishes on the right bottom are called Banh Beo, which are steamed rice cakes/rice sprinkled with mung bean paste, toasted shrimp, and scallion oil.

 - On the bottom is Banh Ram It, which are steamed rice dumplings stuffed with sauteed shrimp and pork, delicately laid upon a crispy, fried glutinous rice cake.